-In HMP & YOI Cornton Vale, the above services are available, alongside access to long-term contraceptive services; a mother and baby unit; and where the individual is pregnant, automatic referral to the community midwife, social work, Forth Valley NHS maternity services, multi-disciplinary mother and baby meetings, and a child development worker.
+In HMP & YOI Cornton Vale, the above services are available, alongside a mother and baby unit; and where the individual is pregnant, automatic referral would be made to the community midwife, social work, Forth Valley NHS maternity services, multi-disciplinary mother and baby meetings, and a child development worker.

 Prison-based social work